marcus-castanho/aerodesignUTFPR/README.md

 ## Wing geometry design

 The wing geometry is mainly defined by its aspect ratio (AR) - the ratio between the length on the direction of the movement (chord) and the span of the wing - the projected area of the wing and the type of geometry, that is, eliptical, trapezoid, constant chord and variations of theese.
 That said, by revision of literature, we came to understand that the trapezoid wing is the one that provides the most efficient flight and also a moderate difficulty to fabricate.
 The aspect ratio was specified by a study with the project of performance, which studies the pull traction of the engine and propellers.
-The maximum take off weight (MTOW) is related to the ambient conditions, which was estimated taking into account the city where the competitio takes place, the coefficients obtained from the airfoil selected and the area of the wing, so, we iterated different AR's to obtain the greater maximum take off weight and also a geometry that could provide the area of wing needed.
+The maximum take off weight (MTOW) is related to the environment conditions, which was estimated taking into account the city where the competitio takes place, the coefficients obtained from the airfoil selected and the area of the wing, so, we iterated different AR's to obtain the greater maximum take off weight and also a geometry that could provide the area of wing needed.
 The diistribution of differente AR's and MTOW is represented by the following image 4 and the final configuration of the wing is shown in image 5.

 4)<p align="center">